 Unfortunately, bottom line, you need to get on your computer and research.

 Sometimes, it doesn’t take much – perhaps, you know you want to go to Mexico to an all inclusive in February.
 Accordingly, many variables are known and you can narrow your search to one set of flights, one resort, one transfer from the airport to the hotel, and so on.
+(Although be careful… all inclusive holidays tend to be overpriced and rarely a good deal.
+I discuss that in a separate article called All Inclusive Resorts: Why They Are A Rip Off!)

 Other times, trip planning could be a huge task.
 One of my multi-day multi-destination holidays, like the one we took to Indonesia for example, could take days of planning over weeks or even months.
 We went to 7 different destinations over 17 days, took 8 domestic flights, and stayed in 6 different sets of accommodation.
 We took tours, guided hikes, or had animal encounters almost everyday and saw and experienced sights that still leave me daydreaming.
 Here is a link to my Indonesia itinerary if you are interested in seeing what this looked like – A Mind Blowing 17 Day Indonesia Adventure Itinerary With Teens.